 Entrepreneurs are not obliged to insure themselves against unemployment.
 Since 1/2/2006, however, the self-employed have been able to apply to the Federal Employment Agency to continue to make voluntary contributions to the unemployment insurance scheme.
-The following conditions must be met: the applicant's work must take up at least fifteen hours per week, and they must have been employed in a job with statutory social insurance for at least twelve out of the 24 months immediately preceding the self-employment.
-The application must be submitted no later than three months after self-employment begins.
+The following conditions must be met: the applicant's work must take up at least fifteen hours per week, and he must have been employed in a job with statutory social insurance for at least twelve out of the 24 months immediately preceding his self-employment.
+The application must be submitted no later than three months after he takes up self-employment.